calben/calbensite/content/about/index.md

 Hullo!
 Welcome to my personal website.
-I'm a developer, and this is where I keep a little collection of my projects and post the occasional tutorial or other bit of teaching material.
+This is where I keep a little collection of my projects and post the occasional tutorial or other bit of teaching material.

 If you came here to find a particular tutorial or resource, pop on back over to the home page!

-If you're looking for a more thorough list of what I do, you can quickly get to my resume from the pages section.
+There should probably be a short history or something actually about me on my "About Me" page, but I can't quite figure out what to put here.
+So for now, it's blank.
+Hopefully the next time you visit it'll be a little more informative.